Last Updated on July 26, 2021 by Mark Ferguson

 How hard is to become an agent?

 One of the drawbacks to becoming a part-time real estate agent is how much work it takes to become a real estate agent.
 One of my team members just got their real estate license.
 It can take hundreds of hours of education and testing to become an agent.
-If you already have a job, even part-time, it will be tough to find the time to complete the education.
+If you already have a job, even part-time, it will be tough to find the time to complete your education.

 There are night classes and online classes that you can take to get your real estate license, but you will have to spend a lot of time studying.
 The real estate exam is not easy to pass and it will take a lot of time to prepare for it.
 If you want to become a part-time agent, make sure you factor the time it will take to get your license into the equation.